addiscent/vagrant-ruby-rails/README.md

 When the command prompt is subsequently displayed, enter the following command :

-    - $ vagrant ssh
+> $ vagrant ssh

-This will open an _ssh_ terminal shell on the _guest-vbox_.
+This will open an _ssh_ terminal shell on the _vagrant-ruby-rails_ _Vagrant Box_.
 After a few seconds, you see an _Ubuntu_ shell welcome screen, and a command prompt which reads :

 >  vagrant@vagrant-ubuntu-trusty-64:~$

 Enter the following commands.
 Notice the components which have been installed, and their associated version numbers :

-    - $ ruby --version     # verifies ruby installed
+> $ ruby --version     # verifies ruby installed

           Result :

             ruby 2.2.1p85 (2015-02-26 revision 49769) [x86_64-linux]

-    - $ gem --version      # version of gems
+> $ gem --version      # version of gems

           Result : 2.4.6

-    - $ rvm --version      # verifies rvm installed
+> $ rvm --version      # verifies rvm installed

           Result : rvm 1.26.11 (latest) by Wayne E. Seguin...

-    - $ rvm gemset list    # lists ruby versions and gem sets managed by rvm
+> $ rvm gemset list    # lists ruby versions and gem sets managed by rvm

           Result :